Rising ocean temperatures Oceans are warming up faster.

 A new study now finds that our oceans are much warmer than previously thought.
 Driven by climate changes caused by human, they are heating up faster than earlier believed.

-The study published this week in the journal Science showed that the world’s oceans have got much warmer since the 1960s.
-According to study authors, 2018 would be the warmest year on record for oceans, CNN reported.
+The study published some times ago in the journal Science showed that the world’s oceans have got much warmer since the 1960s.

 Rising ocean temperatures have far bigger consequences upon life on Earth as well.